-In my life, social and work experience, abuse and neglect have proven to be more common than we like to acknowledge and, sadly, each person in this word knows probably someone that has been exposed to abuse and/or neglect, if they have not experienced it themselves.
+In my life, social and work experience, abuse and neglect have proven to be more common than we like to acknowledge it as a humanity and, sadly, each person in this word knows probably someone that has been exposed to abuse and/or neglect, if they have not experienced it themselves.

 Abuse can take the form of verbal, physical, emotional or sexual assault, also institutional, social, racial, age, ethnicity, nationality, social class, sexuality preference, disability or faith & religion discrimination.

 Domestic violence, emotional distress and sexual harassment, from a little innuendo to multiple rape and incest cases, are not happening in movies only, they are occurrences that happen right in front of our eyes, around us, maybe not further than the next door.

-Neglect is in particular hard to spot and work with, because there is no clear understanding what neglect means to each of us.
+Neglect is in particular hard to spot and work with, because there is no clear understanding of what neglect means to each of us.

 What becomes more clearer nowadays is that no parent in this world is able to dedicate their 24/7 attention to their children as much as they would want this, so in a way or another, most of us will have been through times when we were not attended and we could have been exposed to abuse.

 In other relationships such couple, friendships, work and community groups, it is also very hard to spot and manage neglect, because modern life becomes more and more challenging and we all struggle to respond to its excessive stimulation the best way we can.

 Abuse and neglect can leave significant marks on us internally and the post-traumatic stress disorder is a very real experience to many of us.
 Intimidation, harassment, bullying, neglect and abuse can have serious traumatic effects.

 How do we measure trauma and how do we know what is trauma and what not?